hisubram/mobilefoundation/c_using_mfs_p2.md

 * To start the {{site.data.keyword.mfserver_short_notm}}, with default settings, click **Start Basic Server**.

-* This selection provisions an {{site.data.keyword.mfserver_long_notm}} with the following settings:
+* This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
     -  1 GB of memory.
 This size is enough for development, moderate testing activities and small scale production workloads.

     -	The `username` and `password` is automatically generated for you.
 You have access to them when the server is up and running.

-    The process of provisioning your server starts.
+    The process of creating your server starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.
 When complete a dashboard is displayed where you can see:

       -	The status of your server that is running (state, size).